 We found that the best detergents for wool all came in liquid form, though they ranged from very concentrated to much less.
 On the high end of the spectrum, you'll find our Best Overall, Soak Wash, in which 12 ounces could handle up to 75 washes, and our Best for Crafts, KnitIQ, which boasts 100 washes from 16 ounces.
 On the other hand, our Best Budget, Woolite Delicates, had much lower concentration, offering 8 washes with 16 ounces.
 Be sure to check before you click purchase, so you know if you're getting a product that can last you a few months or a few years.

-"I recommend PH neutral detergents," Jordan Todoroff, the General Manager of Ibex, says, noting a level of acidity that can be comparable to dish soap, or a fairly mild option that's suitable for everyday cleaning (while gentle on hands and skin, too).
+"I recommend PH neutral detergents," Jordan Todoroff, the General Manager of merino wool performance apparel company Ibex says, noting a level of acidity that can be comparable to dish soap, or a fairly mild option that's suitable for everyday cleaning (while gentle on hands and skin, too).
 Among those listed here, Soak Wash and Outback Gold are both examples of balanced pH formulas.
 Enzymatic formulas can also be gentle enough for delicate wool fibers, yet still effective cleansers.
 No matter what, avoid using bleach or any harsh chemicals on your wool products

 First things first; "When maintaining wool, people need to differentiate between wool that’s machine washable than not," says Todoroff.
 Wool, which can come from sheep, llama, alpaca, rabbits, yak, and more animals, can be machine washable, hand washable, or dry clean only.
 "Other best practices are to wash wool before you wear it to incorporate the fibers, soften the garments, and prevent pilling," Todoroff adds.